Welcome on Margriet's site!

 you should AFTER having transposed the music like we did above, copy

-out the music once again: one octave higher, to make the music sound
+down the music once again: one octave higher, to make the music sound

 What to do?